 This summer I saw God work in amazing ways in my life and in the lives of those who were willing to step out with me in Israel and India to preach the gospel.
 As we joined the community of backpackers and shared their travels, we had amazing opportunities to touch lives and share our faith.

 I believe this moving mission field needs hundreds of young people traveling in different places around the world simultaneously to reach Israelis and others.
 We need more coffee shops run by believers who will share Y’shua with every cup of coffee sold!
 But we need people who are willing to step out of the comfort of their lives and go—even if they don’t know exactly where.
 I see programs like Massah and other traveling outreaches as a crucial part of reaching my generation.
 I envision hundreds of backpackers hearing about Y’shua and receiving Him, then bringing His message back home with them.
-Please pray for those of us who want to have a part in this kind of ministry, and if you are interested yourself, please let us know or go to http://www.jewsforjesus.org/join/massah_israel
+Please pray for those of us who want to have a part in this kind of ministry, and if you are interested yourself, please go to https://www.themassahproject.com

 1. Figures taken from the Israeli Central Bureau of Statistics